ninjadudethecoolone/legislation/docs/departments/medical_department/evaluations/scp_checkup.md

 - Tell the SCP to stand on the weight scale.
 - Give the SCP three (3) physical tasks.
 - Finally, give the SCP a brief description of their health & any recommendations that will prevent any further health problems.
-- <strong>Miscellaneous</strong>: Physician+ are able to do check ups on Pan Stan and The Troll.
+- <strong>Miscellaneous</strong>: Physician+ are able to do check ups on Pan Stan, Frosty, and The Troll.
 You may not ping Anomaly Actors to get on for these.
 You are only to ask the subject when they are on site to do a checkup.
 Follow all listed procedures above.

 [Standard SCP Checkup Format](https://docs.google.com/document/d/1qctpSF4QhrelDd8NK2P4OKarfRQ7f0hjMaaNjDBZ9-M/edit?usp=sharing)